Back to Neural ODEs Hub

 ResNets as Euler Discretizations

-Our results make the connection concrete.
-The ResNet MLP with step scaling h = h + (1/n_blocks) * block(h) is literally a forward Euler solver with $\Delta t = 1/20$.
-The difference: each "step" has its own weights, whereas the Neural ODE reuses one set.
+The ResNet MLP with h = h + (1/n_blocks) * block(h) is a forward Euler solver with $\Delta t = 1/20$.
+The only difference: each step has its own weights, while the Neural ODE reuses one set.

 Liquid Neural Networks

-Liquid Neural Networks (Hasani et al., 2021) extend the Neural ODE idea with state-dependent time constants:
+Liquid Neural Networks (Hasani et al., 2021) add state-dependent time constants:

 $$ \frac{d\mathbf{h}}{dt} = -\frac{\mathbf{h}}{\tau(\mathbf{h})} + f(\mathbf{h}, \mathbf{x}; \boldsymbol{\theta}). $$